Spectral analysis of the zigzag process: The symmetric case

 \section{The symmetric case}

 Let us now consider Assumption~\ref{ass:symmetric} (Symmetry): $U(x) = U(-x)$ for all $x$.
-In this case the zigzag semigroup decouples into two separate semigroups: \begin{itemize} \item[(i)] a `climb-fall' semigroup acting on functions $f(x,\theta)$ which satisfy $f(x,\theta) = f(-x,-\theta)$, and \item[(ii)] a second semigroup acting on functions $f(x,\theta)$ which satisfy $f(x,\theta) = -f(-x,-\theta)$. \end{itemize} We will now make this more precise.
-Define an operator $T \in L(L^2(\mu))$ by
+In this case the zigzag semigroup decouples into two separate semigroups: \begin{itemize} \item[(i)] a `climb-fall' semigroup acting on functions $f(x,\theta)$ which satisfy $f(x,\theta) = f(-x,-\theta)$, and \item[(ii)] a second semigroup acting on functions $f(x,\theta)$ which satisfy $f(x,\theta) = -f(-x,-\theta)$. \end{itemize} The climb-fall semigroup (i) can be interpreted as the semigroup corresponding to the process $Y(t)$, where $Y(t) = \Theta(t) X(t)$ with $(X(t),\Theta(t))$ denoting the Zig-Zag process, as described in the introduction.
+This process $Y(t)$ can (under Assumption~\ref{ass:symmetric}) be seen to be a (piecewise deterministic) Markov process itself, with generator~\eqref{eq:generator-climbfall} below.
+The other semigroup (ii) is not a Markov semigroup.